-Group B will look at the EU's economic strategy and the approach to open strategic autonomy, along with the Indo-Pacific strategy and digital markets.
+Group B will look at strategic foreign policy and defence challenges to the EU from the Ukraine crisis or otherwise and their impact on the EU's economic strategy, along with the Indo-Pacific strategy and digital markets.

-Group C will look at the strategic challenges for the EU (which also face much of the rest of the industrialised world): the transition to renewable energy and the adaptation to climate change; demographic decline; and the control and absorption of immigration from the south (including paths toward a common approach on asylum and illegal migration).
+Group C will look at strategic foreign policy and defence challenges to the EU from the Ukraine crisis or otherwise and their impact on the EU's transition to renewable energy and the adaptation to climate change; demographic decline; immigration (including paths toward a common approach on asylum and illegal migration).